 The example letters of request below are provided in a printable format so that you can easily customize the text for your own purposes.
 Simply click the image and the letter will open as a PDF that you can edit, save and print.
 If you need help downloading the letters, check out these helpful tips for working with Adobe printables.

-When you're shopping around for vendors, it's sometimes a good idea to submit a request for information in writing.
-The following letter can be used to request details about products or services.
+When you're shopping for products or services from vendors, it's sometimes a good idea to submit a request for information in writing.
+The following sample letter of request for materials or information needed can be used to ask suppliers to send details about products, services, or materials needed.

 With so many businesses asking customers to complete satisfaction surveys, you may find that you get better results if you send a formal letter when asking customers to provide feedback.
 Use this sample document as a starting point for your request.